 2 dashes of Worcestershire Sauce (Lea and Perrins)

 Run cold water over the tomatoes and the skins can then easily be peeled off.
 Cut the peeled tomatoes in half with a sharp knife, avoid squashing them.

 Set the oven pre heating to 200°C / Fan 180°C / 400°F / Gas Mark 6

 Peel and roughly chop the onion

 The tomato soup can be prepared in advance and reheated, but reheat slowly and don't let the soup boil which would spoil the taste.

 Star Anise can also be used to flavour tomato soup.
 We tried the soup with and without Star Anise and we felt on balance that it was better without.
 Instructions for using it are included in the step by step instructions below.

 Place the halved tomatoes on the baking tray, cut side upwards.
 Sprinkle the garlic over the tomatoes and spread the basil leaves over the top.

-20 minutes before the tomatoes are roasted, peel the potato, chop it into four and place it in a pan with 470 ml (1 pint) cold water.
+20 minutes before the tomatoes are roasted, place the quartered potato in a large pan with 1.2 litres lightly boiling water.
 Put the pan of potatoes on the hot plate and let them gently boil.
-Add 6 whole seeds of Star Anise here if you want.
+Add 6 whole seeds of Star Anise at this stage if you want.STEP 3

-Taste the soup and add any more salt pepper according to taste.
+Taste the soup and add any salt pepper according to taste.
 Serve in warm soup bowls and garnish with a couple of parsley sprigs or basil sprigs if any is left.